 Switching now to the growth managers, Figure 9 compares model predictions to real-world trends in energy use and the management share of employment.
 Here color shows the span of control of the modeled hierarchies.
 A smaller span of control produces a ‘steeper’ hierarchy, which leads to more managers at a given level of energy use.
 A larger span of control produces ‘ﬂatter’ hierarchies, which leads to fewer managers at a given level of energy use.
 Virtually all of the empirical data can be ﬁt with a span of control between 2 and 7 — a range that is consistent with the span of control observed in real-world hierarchies (see Fig. 13 in Sec.
 8).

+Figure 9: The modeled growth of management with energy use.
 This ﬁgure compares empirical trends to the modeled relation between the management share of employment and energy use per person.
 Color indicates ‘span of control’ — the number of subordinates controlled by each superior (the model’s sole parameter).
 Real-world data is plotted over top of the model as black points.
 Select countries are labeled with alpha-3 codes.
 The inset panel shows the smoothed trends for the empirical data and the best-ﬁt model.

 The model predicts that the management share of employment should grow rapidly during initial stages of development.
 As energy use continues to increase, however, the management share of employment plateaus.
 This, our model suggests, is a characteristic effect of hierarchy.
 In the limit that the entire population is organized in a single hierarchy, the management share of employment will be 1∕s2, where s is the span of control.